Milton Keynes Thunder

-Milton Keynes Thunder are an ice hockey team from Milton Keynes, Buckinghamshire, they are known stylistically as the Milton Keynes Rightmove Thunder for sponsorship purposes, and the team currently competes in the Britton Conference, of the National Ice Hockey League Division 1 South (the third tier of English National Ice Hockey).
+The Milton Keynes Thunder are an ice hockey team from Milton Keynes, Buckinghamshire, they are known stylistically as Thunder.
+The team currently competes in the Britton Conference, of the National Ice Hockey League Division 1 South (the third tier of English National Ice Hockey).
 The team was founded in 2001 predominantly to provide competitive hockey and further development opportunities for players leaving the Milton Keynes Junior Ice Hockey system.
 Their home rink is the refurbished and renamed Planet Ice Arena, known locally as the Thunderdome.
 It has a capacity of circa 2,500.

 Club history

 Foundation

 Founded in 2001, MK Thunder originally shared their home rink with the Milton Keynes Kings.
 However, the MK Kings were involved in a dispute with rink operators Planet Ice, which led to their relocation to Solihull in May 2002.
 The space left by the MK Kings was eventually taken by the Milton Keynes Lightning which was formed in 2002.